The Humanities Fellowship

 Why Participate?

-Fellows receive special advising, participate in specialized HF-designed courses, create educational “maps,” and serve as part of a cohort of up to 12 students who will collaborate in unique projects, courses, travel experiences, service learning, and activism.
+Fellows receive special advising, participate in specialized HF-designed courses, create educational “maps” that help them to bridge classes with career development, and serve as part of a cohort of up to 12 students who will collaborate in unique projects, courses, travel experiences, service learning, and activism.

-Fellows are also supported in discerning, planning, and implementing the process of moving from their four-year education to employment/graduate school or other post-college opportunities.
+Fellows are also supported in discerning, planning, and implementing the process of moving from their four-year education to employment/graduate school or other post-college options–as there are vast opportunities, many of which are not immediately obvious, for a graduate with a background in humanities.

 Fellowship Requirements